Florida vs. Washington

 Figure 5.

 Figure 5 shows the short-run pattern of Florida's real per capita personal income growth by tracking the year-to-year percent change over 1959-2022.
-The average annual percent change for the entire 64-year period is also illustrated on this chart to provide a benchmark for gauging periods of relative high--and relative low--growth against the backdrop of the long-term average.
+The average annual percent change for the entire 64-year period is also traced on this chart to provide a benchmark for gauging periods of relative high--and relative low--growth against the backdrop of the long-term average.

-On average, Florida's real per capita personal income grew at an annual rate of 2.30% over 1959-2022.
-The state recorded its highest growth in 1969 (7.40%) and posted its lowest growth in 2009 (-6.29%).
-In 2022, Florida's real per capita personal income declined by -3.68%
+On average, Florida's real per capita personal income grew at an annual rate of 2.33% over 1959-2022.
+The state recorded its highest growth in 1969 (7.40%) and posted its lowest growth in 2009 (-5.88%).
+In 2022, Florida's real per capita personal income declined by -3.50%

 Florida Real Per Capita Personal Income: